More About Smart recovery

 • Supporting people through their personal journey.

-• Prioritising personal well-being including harm reduction support when applicable.
+• Prioritizing personal well-being including harm reduction activities when applicable.

-• We encourage participants to engage in the work supported by peers and trained facilitators.
+• We meet people where they are in their personal journey and encourage participants to engage in the work supported by peers and trained facilitators.

 • Tailoring information, and strategies to enable participants to work towards behaviour change, on their own terms and in their own time frame.
 Respectfully, what works best for the individual is best for them.

 • We continue to play a vital role filling significant gaps in mental health and addiction services, supporting continuity of self-care and the development of recovery capital.
-Recovery capital is the internal and external resources needed for an individual to not only initiate, but maintain recovery from substance use disorder and other forms of addictive behaviours.
+Recovery capital is the internal and external resources needed for an individual to not only initiate, however, maintain recovery from substance use disorder and other forms of addictive behaviours.
 We acknowledge that individuals require different levels of support and respond to different types of resources to achieve their recovery goals.
-This is divided into four types: Physical, Human, Family/Social and community.
+Recovery Capital is divided into four catagories: Physical, Human, Family, Social and community.

 How is SMART different from other mutual-aid models?

-- We provide a 4 Points Program structure.
+- We provide a 4 Points addiction support Program outlined in our handbooks.

-- We teach self empowerment and self reliance.
+- We promote self empowerment and self reliance.

 - We provide support for a range of behaviours of concern.